|

 Paint the Surface: Shake can for a full one minute after the agitator ball begins to rattle.
 Repeat for 10 seconds after each 5 minutes of use.
 Spray a wet, thin, even coat approximately 8 to 10 inches away from surface.
 Repeat within 10 to 15 minutes until the desired color is achieved.
 For maximum gloss and protection, spray a final coat holding the can 5 to 6 inches away from the surface being careful to avoid running.
 Experiment with the distance of the can to achieve the finish you desire.
 Over spray can be removed with Mineral Spirits immediately after spraying and while surface is still wet.

-Curing: VHT Brake Drum, Caliper and Rotor Paint will dry to the touch in 15 to 25 minutes depending on humidity.
+Curing:VHT Brake Drum, Caliper and Rotor Paint will dry to the touch in 15 to 30 minutes depending on humidity.
 It will air dry overnight.
-For increased chemical and heat resistance, apply heat within 7 days.
-After paint is dry to the touch, place in an oven at 120°C for 30 minutes.
+The paint must then be cured.
+After the paint is dry to the touch, bake at 93°C for 20 minutes.
 Curing may also be accomplished with the inherent heat of operation.

-Additional Tips: Apply the coating only when the aerosol can, surface to be painted, and the air temperatures are between 19°C and 35°C. Do not use in high humidity unless it will be oven cured.
+Additional Tips:Apply the coating only when the aerosol can, surface to be painted, and the air temperatures are between 19°C and 35°C. Do not use in high humidity unless it will be oven cured.
 Test spray a small area before starting the project.
 Apply multiple coats in less than 1 hour or after 24 hours.
 Coats sprayed between this period may wrinkle, not adhere or not dry properly.
 Spraying front and rear brake systems will require 2 to 3 cans of VHT Brake Drum, Caliper and Rotor Paint.

-Why do I need VHT Brake, Caliper and Rotor paint, wont any Engine Enamel work?
+Why do I need VHT Brake, Caliper and Rotor paint, won’t any Engine Enamel work?

-- Brakes reach temperatures of 345°C. plus.
+• Brakes reach temperatures of 345°C plus.
 Even VHT Engine Enamel is only rated to 249°C.

 How do I apply VHT Engine Enamel?